 Our pooling criteria for PCs also may affect prepayment rates, as discussed in the PC Offering Circular.
 We use mortgage information available to us to determine which Mortgages we will purchase, the prices we will pay for Mortgages, how to pool the Mortgages we purchase and which Mortgages we will retain in our own portfolio.
-The information we use varies over time, and may include, among other things, LTV ratios, loan sizes and ages, geographic distribution, weighted average interest rates, purposes or sources of origination, borrower median income and credit scoring.
+The information we use varies over time, and may include, among other things, LTV ratios, loan size and age, geographic distribution, weighted average interest rate, purpose or source of origination, borrower median income and credit scoring.
 We have discretion to determine whether the Mortgages we purchase will be securitized or held in our portfolio.